GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Determination of the extinction curve

 \section{Determination of the extinction curve}

-As outlined in the introduction, here we assume that the NIR extinction curve toward the GC can be described well by a power law of the form $A_{\lambda}\propto\lambda^{-\alpha}$, where $\lambda$ is the wavelength, $A_{\lambda}$ the extinction in magnitudes at a given $\lambda$ and $\alpha$ is the extinction index.

-Here we use our data set to investigate whether $\alpha$ has the same value across the $J K_s$ filters, whether it can be considered independent of the exact line-of-sight toward the GC, and whether it depends on the absolute value of extinction.
+As outlined in the introduction, here we assume that the NIR extinction curve toward the GC can be described well by a power law of the form $A_{\lambda}\propto\lambda^{-\alpha}$, where $\lambda$ is the wavelength, $A_{\lambda}$ the extinction in magnitudes at a given $\lambda$ , and $\alpha$ is the extinction index.
+Here we use our data set to investigate whether $\alpha$ has the same value across the $J K_s$ filters, whether it can be considered independent of the exact line of sight toward the GC, and whether it depends on the absolute value of extinction.
 If $\alpha$ can be considered a constant with respect to position, extinction, and wavelength, then we can determine its mean value.
 We apply several different methods to compute $\alpha$ and perform tests of its variability.